 Because we’re talking about TV streaming here using a smart television, it is all about the apps.
 Yes, it is possible to hook up cable or satellite television, but the all-in-one device is more ideal for a small space in an apartment or somewhere more suited to 100% streaming apps.
 Your goal might be to limit how many products you connect to save space or even to declutter the room.
-Even then, the Toshiba Amazon Fire TV supports almost every streaming app available including Amazon Prime TV, Netflix, CBS All Access, HBO Max, and many more.
+Even then, the Toshiba Amazon Fire TV supports almost every streaming app available including Amazon Prime TV, Netflix, Paramount+, HBO Max, and many more.
 The only reason this smart television isn’t a good cord-cutter replacement for cable or satellite television is due to picture quality.
 You’re likely more interested in streaming apps on a secondary device.

 How does the Toshiba Amazon Fire TV quality compare?

 The picture quality is average for a budget television